fmogensen/investment-platform/README.md

 ### Getting Started
 1. Visit the platform URL
 2. The default portfolio is automatically loaded
+3. Click "Manage" in the header to create additional portfolios
+4. Use the portfolio dropdown to switch between portfolios
-3. Start by searching for stocks in the Search tab
+5. Start by searching for stocks in the Search tab

 ### How to Buy Stocks
 1. Go to the Search tab